famsf/4d-mysqldump/README.md

                       total of 4.)
   -i, --test          Print information about the database and exit.
 UNIMPLEMENTED -t, --table=name    Dumps a specific table instead of all tables.
   -b, --ignore-binary Ignore picture/blob columns.
-They generally contain
+They contain binary data
-                      binary data which significantly increases the export size, but may not be needed.
-UNIMPLEMENTED -s, --skip-structure
+                      which may significantly increase the export size, but may not be needed.
+  -s, --skip-structure
                       Only print data, don't print table structure.
   -o, --offset=count  The offset to use during the export.